dapr/docs/daprdocs/content/en/developing-applications/building-blocks/pubsub/pubsub-cloudevents.md

 - Content-type for proper deserialization of event data
 - Verification of sender application

-You can choose any of the three methods for publish a CloudEvent via pub/sub:
+You can choose any of three methods for publish a CloudEvent via pub/sub:

 1. Write a pub/sub event, which is then automatically wrapped by Dapr in a CloudEvent envelope.
 1. Retain the CloudEvents attributes automatically provided by Dapr while overriding any of the standard CloudEvent properties.